Erdogan Threatens To Expel 10 Western Envoys - UrduPoint

 Erdogan Threatens To Expel 10 Western Envoys

-Parisian-born philanthropist and activist Osman Kavala, 64, has been in jail without a conviction since 2017.
+Parisian-born philanthropist and activist Osman Kavala, 64, has been in jail without a conviction since 2017, becoming a symbol of what critics see as Erdogan's growing intolerance of dissent.

 The 10 ambassadors issued a highly unusual joint statement on Monday -- distributed widely on their Turkish social media accounts -- saying Kavala's continued detention "cast a shadow" over Turkey.